sjb26/githubintro/assigment1_abm/README.md

 Agents could be asssigned a gender and could reproduce when in close proximity to each other over an extended period of time.

-Wolves could die of starvation if they do not eat sheep within a time period.
+Wolves could die of starvation if they do not eat sheep within a given time period.

 Add boundary conditions to model so agents / wolves must turn back on themselves if they reach the domain edge.